Branch-Bunch/React-Intro/README.md

 ### JSX
 - Neither a string nor HTML, it is a syntax extension to JavaScript
-- For multiline JSX, wrap it in round braces
+- For multi line JSX, wrap it in round braces

 ```js
 const element = <h1>Hello World</h1>